Alphabetical Plant Listing

 Serviceberry, Alder-Leaved Serviceberry, Saskatoon Serviceberry, Western Serviceberry, Juneberry

 Domesticated for fruit production, Amelanchier alnifolia (Serviceberry) is a deciduous, upright, suckering shrub with four seasons of interest.
 In mid-spring, compact clusters of fragrant, white flowers emerge just before the leaves.
-Attractive to pollinators, they are followed by small, sweet, blue berries in early summer.
-They make great jellies or jams and are appreciated by both birds and humans.
-The foliage of small, light-green, sharply and coarsely toothed, oval leaves, turns to brilliant shades of orange and red in the fall.
+They attract pollinators and are followed by small, sweet blue berries in early summer.
+They make great jellies or jams and are appreciated by birds and humans.
+The foliage of small, light-green, sharply and coarsely toothed, oval leaves turns to brilliant shades of orange and red in the fall.
 The plant remains attractive even after the leaves drop, thanks to its elegant growth habit and its light gray bark adorned with charcoal-gray striations.
 Serviceberry is attractive as an ornamental shrub or may be trimmed as a pretty hedge.

 • Grows slowly up to 10-15 ft. tall and wide (300-450 cm)